Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 tell which BLE devices are Domyos eliptical trainers?
 A couple possible ways:

 - Device MAC Address - The first 3 bytes are the vendor's MAC address assigned by IANA
+- Advertised data: Manufacturer data, services, etc.
 - ~~Device Name~~ (customizable by the user)
-- Advertised data: Manufacturer data, services, etc.

-We have access to all that information in our target, so we can try to spoof it.
+We have access to all this information in our target, so we can attempt to spoof it.
-My BLE adapter did not allow me to set a custom MAC address, and I couldn't be bothered to go find one that does (I've done enough of that with Wi-Fi adapters for a lifetime).
+My BLE adapter didn't allow me to set a custom MAC address, and I couldn't be bothered to search for one that does (I've done enough of that with Wi-Fi adapters over the years...).

 Instead, I decided to write a quick-n-dirty Arduino sketch for an ESP32 dev board.
-The modules running on these dev boards are designed to be integrated into real products, so it should give me everything I need.
+The modules running on these dev boards are designed to be integrated into real products, so it must have everything I need.

-Cloning the vendor's MAC address, services and characteristics was easy enough.
+Cloning the vendor's MAC address, services and characteristics was obvious enough.
 It got the app to display the spoofed device in the list of available devices.
 But it would not succeed when connect to it.

-I also had to clone the CCCDs (Client Characteristic Configuration Descriptors).
+As it turns out, I also had to clone the CCCDs (Client Characteristic Configuration Descriptors).
 Once I did, the app was able to connect to the device and start sending messages.
 It wrote the same message 10 times, then disconnected: